4.53 from 169 votes

 Parmesan

-A salty, cheesy, umami-packed flavour bomb that completes this Korean cream pasta.
+Parmesan cheese is a salty, cheesy, umami-packed flavour bomb that completes this Korean pasta dish.

 Single cream